boyleo/pi3dscanner/README.md

 sudo systemctl enable anvil-app.service sudo systemctl start anvil-app.service
 ```
-also start sender.py as a service
+also start `sender.py` as a service \
-create /etc/systemd/system/sender.service
+create `/etc/systemd/system/sender.service` \
-use ExecStartPre to wait for anvil server to be ready
+use ExecStartPre to probe port 3030 and wait for anvil server to be ready
 ```
 [Unit]
 Description=Send multicast command